PatrickAlphaC/hardhat-security-fcc/README.md

 This repo has a few contracts with big flaws, see if you can see them, and see if the tools help you find them!

+*This repo has been updated for Goerli over Rinkeby.*

 *[⌨️ (31:28:32) Lesson 18: Security & Auditing ](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=113312s)*

 [Full Repo](https://github.com/smartcontractkit/full-blockchain-solidity-course-js)